top of page

 Physiotherapy Observations

-Upon examination, it was noted that the left leg is longer than the right by 1 cm.
+Upon examination, it was noted that the left leg is longer than the right by 10mm.
 This discrepancy results in a standing posture where the left iliac crest appears higher than the right.
 Consequently, this alignment issue closes down the right lumbar area.

 Movement Analysis

 During squatting, significant over-pronation of the left foot is observed compared to the right.
 This imbalance is exacerbated during lunges and single-leg squats.
-The patient struggles to achieve a full squat or lunge with the right leg due to pain.
+She struggles to achieve a full squat or lunge with the right leg due to pain.

 Physiotherapy Assessment and Tests